 CDs are subject to penalties if funds are withdrawn early.
 If the penalty charged by the bank exceeds the interest earned by the CD at the time of withdrawal, it’s possible to lose all the earnings on the principal (but these penalties are tax deductible, which may help make up for some of the loss).

 If you’re ready to start saving, but you’d like a higher rate, consider opening a new bank account with SoFi.
 It’s an all-in-one account that blends the features of checking and savings accounts.
-With the special “vaults” feature you can separate your savings from your spending, earn competitive interest on your total balance (account holders with direct deposit can earn 1.50% APY), and with SoFi you won’t pay account fees or monthly fees.
+With the special “vaults” feature you can separate your savings from your spending, earn competitive interest on your total balance, and pay no account fees or monthly fees.

 Are CD accounts taxed?